(And no, it’s not adding hardwood floors or that splashy hot tub)

 We’re installing more newer, grounded outlets to accommodate this increased demand – and in different places in the house.
-Before, outlets were required above the counter-tops and had to be spaced evenly apart.
+Before, outlets were required above the countertops and had to be spaced evenly apart.
 Now, we’re installing even more.
 If you have a wet bar or island, for instance, you may want additional outlets, even double outlets.
-Need an in-floor plug in the middle of the game room?
+Do you need an in-floor plug in the middle of the game room?
 You’ve got it.

-We’re also seeing a boost in USB-style outlets for people to charge their phones in every room of the house.
-Typically, we’re installing USB-style outlets in areas where people are sitting, gathering or sleeping – often along with a regular outlet to handle lights and small appliances.
+We’re also seeing a boost in USB-style outlets in every room of the house for people to charge their phones.
+Typically, we’re installing USB-style outlets in areas where people are sitting, gathering, or sleeping – often along with a regular outlet to handle lights and small appliances.

 I’m hearing a lot about GFCIs.
 What are they – and what exactly do they do?

 GFCIs, otherwise known as Ground Fault Circuit Interrupters, are standard safety precautions in your kitchen and bathrooms.
-They protect against “fault to ground” surges.
-If there’s too much electro current going to ground – often caused by a plugged-in appliance coming into contact with water – the GFCI will instantly turn off the electricity to prevent the device from tripping the circuit.
-(We’ve all been there when we turned on a blow dryer or curling iron and … nothing happened.)
+They protect against “fault-to-ground” surges.
+If there’s too much electro-current going to the ground – often caused by a plugged-in appliance coming into contact with water – the GFCI will instantly turn off the electricity to prevent the device from tripping the circuit.
+(We’ve all been there when we turned on a blow dryer or curling iron, and … nothing happened.)
 Older homes built decades ago may not be up to code.
-So we’ll typically switch out GFCIs or GFCI protectors for every outlet in the bathroom or kitchen.
+So, we’ll typically switch out GFCIs or GFCI protectors for every outlet in the bathroom or kitchen.
 It’s easier to do them all at once – and far better to be safe than sorry.

 Speaking of blow dryers … my plugs keep falling out of the outlets.
 What’s up with that?